-3.1.2.3 Maintained Tall (P3) Grasslands
+3.1.2.2.
+Maintained Tall (P3) Grasslands

 The planting palette for tall grasslands at the Site includes a mixture of native grasses and forbs, emphasizing grassland development.
 This planting palette is identified as the P3 group in Appendix B. The final seed mix utilized for plantings at the Site will be dependent upon availability of seed supplies at the time of planting.
 Tall grasslands will be maintained to remain free of woody plants by application of a mowing schedule.
-Mowing will be completed on a annual schedule, with each area being cut on a once a year rotation.
+Mowing will be completed on a biennial annual schedule, with each area being cut on a twoonce a -year rotation.
 All cutting will be completed after the nesting season for grassland birds is completed.
 All cut vegetation will remain in-place to provide nesting habitat/cover for small mammals and birds.
 Cutting schedules will be limited to a late fall period between late October and the end of November to encourage grassland development (Ochterski 2006) and minimize any potential mortality to resident herptofauna.
 Within discrete tall grass units, a varied mowing schedule will be implemented to vary the height and density of grasses available to wildlife.
-This would include mowing a portion of each unit each year.
+This would include mowing a portion of each unit each year, while maintaining a two year rotation within each subunit.
 Mowing records will be maintained and updated on an annual basis.